binerogroup/documentation/compute/console.rst

 - Press the console icon (looks like ``< >``) in the top right.

 - A new window will appear showing the console.
-If the image is blank, this might be because the screen is in power save mode (OS setting).
+If the image is blank, this might be because the screen is in power save mode (operating system setting).
 Press the mouse cursor on the screen and press any key to wake it up.

 OpenStack Horizon console
 -------------------------